ryanseng03/precipitation_application/README.md

 # precipitation_application
-Ike Wai application for dissemination and visualizing precipitation for the state of Hawai
+Ike Wai application for dissemination and visualizing precipitation for the state of Hawaii